gkarwchan/react-webpack-hmr-tutorial/lesson-1/README.md

 # Lesson 1:

----
+## Autoload vs.HMR

 ## Description:
-Before we describe HMR option in webpack, it worth mentioning the `hot` option in webpack-dev-server.
+Before we describe HMR option in webpack, it worth mentioning that webpack-dev-server provides auto-reloading feature out-of-shelf, and by default without any configuration.
+Auto-reloading is different from HMR, that auto-reloading will reload the whole application (HTML, JS, CSS) files all together , where HMR will modify only the changed part by replacing the code in memory.
 webpack-dev-server provides the `hot` option, which reload the whole application whenever anything change.
 This simple application will do the following: